11 AWS Cost Optimization Tools Tested in 2026

 Two philosophies

 nOps takes the "zero-effort" approach: their Compute Copilot autonomously manages Spot Instances, Reserved Instances, and Savings Plans — ranked #1 on G2 for cloud cost management.
 It modifies your infrastructure directly.
-CostPatrol takes the opposite approach: FinOps-as-a-Service with 100+ expert-encoded detection rules that find waste across 30+ services and deliver exact CLI fix commands to Slack.
+CostPatrol takes the opposite approach: a Slack-first AWS cost optimization tool with 123 expert-encoded detection rules that find waste across 38+ services and deliver exact CLI fix commands to Slack.
 Expert-encoded, not AI.
 You decide what to execute.

 Write access vs. read-only